Hong Kong remembers Tiananmen, fearful for its own future

 But in more recent years the mass gatherings have taken on an increasingly contemporary significance as angst builds over Hong Kong's future.

-Organisers expect a big turnout for Tuesday night's vigil, fuelled by both the milestone of the 30th anniversary itself and a renewed furore over defending the city from an increasingly assertive Beijing.
+Organisers were hoping for a big turnout for Tuesday night's vigil, fuelled by both the milestone of the thirtieth anniversary itself and a renewed furore over defending the city from an increasingly assertive Beijing.

 This year's vigil comes at a time of huge controversy over plans by the city's pro-Beijing government to allow extraditions to the Chinese mainland for the first time.